abpframework/abp/docs/en/framework/fundamentals/object-extensions.md

 # Object Extensions

-ABP Framework provides an **object extension system** to allow you to **add extra properties** to an existing object **without modifying** the related class.
+ABP provides an **object extension system** to allow you to **add extra properties** to an existing object **without modifying** the related class.
 This allows to extend functionalities implemented by a depended [application module](../../modules), especially when you want to [extend entities](../architecture/modularity/extending/customizing-application-modules-extending-entities.md) and [DTOs](../architecture/modularity/extending/customizing-application-modules-overriding-services.md) defined by the module.

 > Object extension system normally is not needed for your own objects since you can easily add regular properties to your own classes.